-- Idaho's Energy Assurance Plan: This plan provides an overview of electrical use in Idaho and possible risk scenarios.
-It is intended to lessen the potential adverse impacts for the energy sector. (https://oemr.idaho.gov/wp-content/uploads/2016/06/idaho\energy\assurance\plan\8\2012.pdf) - Northwest Power Pool Energy Emergency Plan (EEP): This plan is updated annually and provides the framework for how utilities, governmental agencies, and other entities located in the northwestern United States will work together should an emergency situation be anticipated as a result of severe weather conditions and/or unexpected outages of transmission or generating facilities that affect load-resource balance.
-The EEP is initiated when there is a high degree of confidence that a future short-term electricity emergency or a long-term energy adequacy problem would adversely affect electricity service within significant portions of the northwestern United States (i.e., Washington, Oregon, Idaho, Utah, Nevada, Wyoming, and northern California). - 2012 Idaho Energy Plan: The Idaho Energy Plan, maintained by OEMR, addresses the following objectives (https://oemr.idaho.gov/wp-content/uploads/2016/06/2012\idaho\energy\plan\final\2.pdf): - Ensure a secure, reliable, and stable energy system for the citizens and businesses of Idaho. - Maintain Idaho's low-cost energy supply and ensure access to affordable energy for all Idaho citizens. - Protect Idaho's public health, safety, and natural environment and conserve Idaho's natural resources. - Promote sustainable economic growth, job creation, and rural economic development. - Provide the means for Idaho's energy policy to adapt to changing circumstances.
+- 2022 Idaho State Energy Security Plan: This plan provides an overview of electrical use in Idaho and possible risk scenarios.
+It is intended to lessen the potential adverse impacts for the energy sector. (https://oemr.idaho.gov/wp-content/uploads/2016/06/idaho\energy\assurance\plan\8\2012.pdf) - Western Power Pool Energy Emergency Plan (EEP): This plan is updated annually and provides the framework for how utilities, governmental agencies, and other entities located in the northwestern United States will work together should an emergency situation be anticipated as a result of severe weather conditions and/or unexpected outages of transmission or generating facilities that affect load-resource balance.
+The EEP is initiated when there is a high degree of confidence that a future short-term electricity emergency or a long-term energy adequacy problem would adversely affect electricity service within significant portions of the northwestern United States (i.e., Washington, Oregon, Idaho, Utah, Nevada, Wyoming, and northern California).